yannickperrenet/huffman-coding/README.md

     which essentially "unrolled" the FSM by operating on a byte-level instead of bit-level.
 I simply had to generate a FSM dynamically based on the Huffman code (see `_get_fsm_decoder()`) to be able to apply the same principle to non-static Huffman codes.

-In summary, its fast, has no dependencies and works with files that don't fit into memory.

 ## Installation